syncfusion-content/uwp-docs/uwp/Spreadsheet/Interactive-Features.md

 ---
 layout: post
-title: Interactive Features of SfSpreadsheet | Syncfusion
+title: Interactive Features in UWP Spreadsheet control | Syncfusion
-description: How to use the clipboard operations, undo/redo and other functionalities in UWP SfSpreadsheet
+description: Learn here all about Interactive Features support in Syncfusion UWP Spreadsheet (SfSpreadsheet) control and more.
 platform: UWP
 control: SfSpreadsheet
 documentation: ug
 ---

-# Interactive Features
+# Interactive Features in UWP Spreadsheet (SfSpreadsheet)

  This section explains about the interactive operations with SfSpreadsheet